davidtwco/rfcs/text/0000-build-std/1-background.md

 > The Rust project builds official binary releases for each tier 1 target, and
 > automated testing ensures that each tier 1 target builds and passes tests
 > after each change.

+As an innate property of the target, not all targets can support the `std` crate This is independent of its tier, where as stated in the [Target Tier Policy][target-tier-policy] lower-tier targets may not have a complete implementation for all APIs in the crates they can support.

 All of the standard library crates leverage permanently unstable features provided by the compiler that will never be stabilised and therefore require